MarcoDiaz2000/react-tutorial/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> I would like to thank Microverse.
+> I would like to thank Ibas Majeed for providing the tutorial and documentation to develop this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>